Oregon vs. UCLA Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Spread & Total Prediction for Oregon vs. UCLA

-Oregon is 6-3-0 against the spread this season compared to UCLA's 4-6-0 ATS record.
-The Ducks have a 4-5-0 record hitting the over, while games involving the Bruins have a record of 3-7-0 when it comes to hitting the over.
+Oregon has put together a 6-3-0 record against the spread this season, while UCLA is 4-6-0.
+The Ducks have a 4-5-0 record going over the point total, while games involving the Bruins have a record of 3-7-0 when it comes to hitting the over.
+The two teams average 147.1 points per game, 10.6 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM